DynamoDS/DynamoWorkspaceUpgradeExtension/README.md

-# Dynamo Workspace Upgrade Extension
+# [WIP] Dynamo Workspace Upgrade Extension
 A dynamo view extension which automates converting workspaces to dynamo 2.0 format.
+Use at your own risk at this time.

 ![image](https://github.com/mjkkirschner/DynamoWorkspaceUpgradeExtension/blob/master/images/extensionImage.png)